 The Leiden Ranking stands for a multidimensional perspective on university performance and presents a variety of indicators to explore the performance of universities from different angles.
 It provides indicators of scientific impact, collaboration, open access publishing, and gender diversity.
-It is up to a user to select the indicator that he/she wishes to use to rank universities.
+It is up to users to select the indicator that they wish to use to rank universities.
 Compared with other university rankings, the CWTS Leiden Ranking offers more advanced bibliometric indicators.
-In its latest edition, 1 176 universities from 65 countries were included.
-31 Polish universities, including Lodz University of Technology, have been classified in the ranking.
-Depending on the indicator TUL has been ranked between 727th and 884th (scientific impact - 727th place, collaboration - 884th place, open access publishing - 884th place, gender diversity - 774th place).
+In its most recent edition 1318 universities were ranked, including Lodz University of Technology and 31 other Polish universities.

 The Center for World University Rankings (CWUR)

 The Center for World University Rankings (CWUR) is a leading consulting organization providing policy advice, strategic insights, and consulting services to governments and universities to improve educational and research outcomes.
 The ranking was published in 2012 for the first time.
-In its last edition TOP 2000 universities in the world have been classified including 35 HEIs from Poland.
-10 out of 35 have been ranked in CWUR TOP 1000.
-Lodz University of Technology was classified at 1338th place.
+In its last edition TOP 2000 universities in the world have been classified including 40 HEIs from Poland.
+Lodz University of Technology was classified at 1374th place.